tonyzhu163/tonyzhu163/README.md

 ## Hi there 👋

-I'm Tony, an aspiring data scientist from the US
+I'm Tony, an aspiring mle from the US

 Here's some information about me: